- HB Length: 57-115 cm (22-45″)

 These cats are assumed to be polyestrous year round.
 They are said to have a characteristic mating call, but the call has not been described.
 Dens are constructed in dense shrubbery, reeds, hollow trees, in rocky crevices, or in other secluded locations.
 Kittens have been seen in the wild in April and June, and have been born at the Philadelphia Zoo in March and August.
 One to four, usually two, kittens are born after a 63 – 70 day gestation, and weigh around 170 grams at birth.
 Their eyes are open by 16 days, meat is taken around 53 days, and the kittens are weaned between four and six months.
 Adult size is attained at eight to nine months, and the young are independent between 12 – 18 months.
 It is thought that in the wild the adult male may help with the care and supervision of the young, but this is unverified.
 Captive individuals have lived to 12 years of age.

 Locally common in some areas of eastern India and Bangladesh, they have become increasingly difficult to locate throughout the remainder of their range.
 The scarcity of recent records suggests that over the past decade, they have undergone a serious and significant population decline.
 Even in protected wetlands and former Fishing Cat study areas, researchers have been unable to document their presence.

 On the island of Java, their prime mangrove habitat now covers less than 11% of the original area.
 Pollution by pesticide run-off from rice fields threatens these wetland predators who may accumulate toxins from their prey species.
-Fishing Cats on Java are also hunted and caught in fish traps.
+It is unknown if Fishing Cats still exist on Java.

 Poachers in Cambodia report the Fishing Cat is easily hunted for food, and protected areas contain evidence of widespread hunting where noose snares are commonly encountered.